Cymbopetalum mayanum

 Cymbopetalum mayanum is a species of flowering plant in family Annonaceae.
-The specific epithet mayanum refers to the Mayan region in which it is indigenous, specifically the Atlantic lowlands of Guatemala and Honduras.
+The specific epithet mayanum refers to the Mayan region in which it is indigenous, specifically the Petén lowland forests of Guatemala and the Atlantic moist forests of Honduras.
 It grows as a tree, and may be threatened by habitat loss due to deforestation.
-It is native to Belize, Guatemala, Honduras, and Southeast Mexico.
+It is native to Belize, Guatemala, Honduras, and southeastern Mexico.